 The university must provide detailed reports to the state Department of Public Health showing that we can meet mandatory safety standards before we can commence on-campus operations.
 And we will also have to adhere to specific public health guidelines for colleges and universities concerning the wearing of facemasks, social distancing, and the number and spacing of occupants in residence halls, classrooms and dining areas.

 PPE for all staff members has been requested by Southern through the System Office, and will be supplied by the state.
 Similarly, testing and contact tracing requirements are also expected to be handled at the state level, in conjunction with area health agencies.

-- The University currently has a supply of 85,000 facemasks (50,000 cloth reusable and 35,000 disposable) that will be issued to all students, faculty and staff as part of an individual Southern Cares kit that will also include hand sanitizer and disinfectant wipes to clean personal work stations will also be made available.
+- The University currently has a supply of 85,000 facemasks (50,000 cloth reusable and 35,000 disposable) that will be issued to all students, faculty and staff.
+Disinfectant wipes for cleaning personal work stations will also be made available.

 - All classrooms, labs, studios and conference rooms will have touchless hand sanitizer dispensers, with socially distanced seating.

-- Ventilation airflow in campus buildings has been increased to 10 or more air exchanges per hour, and high-efficiency air filters have been installed.
+- Ventilation airflow in campus buildings has been increased and high-efficiency air filters have been installed.

 - All “greeter” points for departments, including reception and help desks and library checkouts, will feature Plexiglas barriers.